What Is Healing, Empathic Presence?

 The late Dr. Marshall Rosenberg avoided any jargon that might conjure religious images of the divine.
-I’m going out on a limb here (oh look, there’s Shirley Maclaine hanging onto a high branch!).
+I’m going out on a limb here.
 I’d like to share some of my own spiritual beliefs in this post.

 Decades of pursuing a particular path of spiritual meditation practices have revealed a few things.
-In my experience, it seems so rare to find a follower who goes deep, not only into the philosophy and intellectual information about a path, but into the actual meditation.
+In my experience, it seems so rare to find a follower who goes deep, not only into the philosophy and intellectual information about a path but into the actual meditation.
 So many feel impatient or hopeless and eventually stop meditating.
-Beyond meditation, it’s even more rare to find followers who practice simply being a compassionate, empathic presence for someone in pain.
+Beyond meditation, it’s even rarer to find followers who practice simply being a compassionate, empathic presence for someone in pain.

 Don’t Just Do Something, Stand There!

 There are many times when, as spiritual masters teach, we can do something to help.
 Sometimes we offer assistance financially.
 Occasionally we help with information or strategies.
 Or, we may try actually sharing a burden with someone.

 Then there are those times when there is nothing more that we can do but to stand there and pray.
 We might also choose to meditate near the person in pain.
 While talking or relating with that person, we also have the capacity to be an empathic, compassionate presence.
 I’m reminded of what people in Hospice do for the dying.
 This bit about empathy is so subtle that I didn’t understand the first thing about it.
 Only the work of Dr. Marshall Rosenberg helped me to really get it.

 Most folks think to be empathic, you must put yourself in the other person’s shoes for a moment.
 That’s close to it, but not really it at all.
 You’re not actually in their shoes.
 You probably can’t imagine exactly what their pain feels like.
 It’s something very hard to describe or define.